rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

 2. Let's perform a basic install of ArgoCD.
 Using most of the defaults defined on the chart is sufficient for our use case.

-    We're are also going to configure ArgoCD to be allowed pull from our git repository using a secret 🔐.
+    We're are also going to configure ArgoCD to be allowed to pull from our git repository using a secret 🔐.

     Configure our ArgoCD instance with a secret in our <TEAM_NAME>-ci-cd namespace by creating a small bit of yaml 😋: